MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/strategy.md

 - **DevOps and flexible, cloud-native application deployments:** Organizations gain the agility to deploy application infrastructure through templates and application configurations through GitOps.
 - **Increased flexibility with platform as a service (PaaS):** Organizations also benefit from the ability to run PaaS services on their infrastructures of choice.

 Deploying a single enterprise control plane can accelerate hybrid and multicloud adoption.
-Organizations can develop cloud readiness with cloud skilling efforts and process improvements that assume unified operations.
+Organizations can develop cloud readiness with cloud skill-building efforts and process improvements that assume unified operations.
 Bring innovative cloud practices and technologies to on-premises environments while you prepare other workloads for migration to the cloud.
 A single cloud operations management dashboard can help you to manage and govern your operations consistently across on-premises, multicloud, and edge environments.
 You gain greater visibility into assets scattered across environments, cross-team accountability, and faster, consistent, and at-scale deployments for developers.

 ## Accelerate hybrid and multicloud adoption with unified operations

-Starting comprehensive cloud readiness and skilling initiatives can accelerate cloud adoption and migration efforts across your organization.
-Assess and advance cloud readiness, implementing innovative cloud practices in your workloads that will remain on-premises, and adopt cloud technologies to prepare other workloads that you might move to the cloud.
-Work with your cloud strategy team to build the necessary cloud skilling and processes to prepare for your migration effort to a hybrid and multicloud environment.
+Starting comprehensive cloud readiness and skill-building initiatives can accelerate cloud adoption and migration efforts across your organization.
+Assess and advance cloud readiness, implement innovative cloud practices in your workloads that will remain on-premises, and adopt cloud technologies to prepare other workloads that you might move to the cloud.
+Work with your cloud strategy team to build the necessary cloud skills and processes to prepare for your migration effort to a hybrid and multicloud environment.

 How can unified operations transform your organization's cloud adoption and migration effort?

-Azure Arc extends one enterprise control plane with Azure management and services across hybrid, multicloud, and edge environments.
+Azure Arc extends a single enterprise control plane with Azure management and services across hybrid, multicloud, and edge environments.
 Azure Arc allows for a consistent state across heterogeneous resource environments and infrastructures to:

 - **Address data sovereignty and sensitivity.** Deliver data in the private and public cloud with minimal changes per platform.
 - **Practice frictionless development.** Support both disconnected and connected use cases.